If you've recently found yourself half way through a box of sugary cereal before realizing you weren't even hungry, you're not alone.

 The foods that you eat when you eat emotionally can also put added stress on the body, and cause you to crave even more junk.
 Here are a few examples:

-The caffeine acts as a stimulant, which can cause jumpiness and nervousness in some people.
+Brewing another pot of coffee may be our go-to tactic to combat the fatigue that sets in mid-afternoon, but caffeine acts as a stimulant, which can cause jumpiness and nervousness in some people.
 Caffeine has also been found to have an effect on cortisol.
 The release of this hormone narrows your arteries and increases heart rate, can induce food cravings (specifically carbohydrates) and fat storage.
 If you don’t want to ditch the java, just keep tight tabs on how much you’re consuming.
+And consider sipping a mug of decaf tea in the afternoon instead.

 2. "Sugar-free" foods